Artistic/Scientific Advisors

 Dr Giulia Bini, art historian, theorist and curator

-She is also co-curator with Lívia Nolasco-Rózsás of the Web-based project “ARE YOU FOR REAL.
-Phase II” from ifa / Institute für Auslandsbeziehungen (DE), starting in 2023.
+Along with with Lívia Nolasco-Rózsás, she is also co-curator of the Web-based exibition project “ARE YOU FOR REAL.
+Phase II” from ifa / Institute für Auslandsbeziehungen (DE), initiated in 2023.

 Associate Prof. Christophe Guignard , architect, professor and independent designer